top of page

 Marcelo Hernandez Castillo, Christopher Soto, Janine Joseph, Esther Lin, Javier Zamora.
 Tampa, FL.
 2018.

-Undocupoets is supported by grants from the Academy of American Poets/Amazon Literary Partnership Poetry Fund, the Literary Arts Emergency Fund, and through private donations.
-Undocupoets has also collaborated with and been supported by Alice James Books, Andrews McMeel Publishers, Apogee Journal, Asian American Writers Workshop, The Association of Writers and Writing Programs, BOA Editions, Canto Mundo, Catapult, CT Undocufund, Fusion News, Hyphen Magazine, Kundiman, Lambda Literary Foundation, Los Angeles Times, Massachusetts Poetry Festival, Nightboat Books, Persea Books, Poetry Society of America, Quarterly West, Sibling Rivalry Press, Southern Humanities Review, Split This Rock, VIDA: Women in Literary Arts, SOAS Library (University of London), The New Republic, and more.
+Undocupoets has been supported by grants from the Academy of American Poets/Amazon Literary Partnership Poetry Fund, the Literary Arts Emergency Fund, and through private donations.
+The work of Undocupoets and the Undocupoets Fellows have been supported and championed by Alice James Books, Andrews McMeel Publishers, Apogee Journal, Asian American Writers Workshop, The Association of Writers and Writing Programs, BOA Editions, Canto Mundo, Catapult, CT Undocufund, Fusion News, Hyphen Magazine, Kundiman, Lambda Literary Foundation, LitHub, Los Angeles Times, Massachusetts Poetry Festival, The New Republic, Nightboat Books, Persea Books, Poetry Society of America, Quarterly West, The Rumpus, Sibling Rivalry Press, SOAS Library (University of London), Southern Humanities Review, Split This Rock, VIDA: Women in Literary Arts, and more.